caloni/journal/content/posts/the-pickup-artist-livro.md

 > (B) I IMMEDIATELY LEAD HER INTO AN EXPERIENCE.
 I say things like “I was flying all around here in Google Earth …” and “Look at this seashell.
 I was walking with some friends …” and “When I was a kid, I went…” Notice how my words focus on stimulating the listener and creating an experience, rather than trying to win approval or get something.

 > But I do the opposite of this—I show disinterest toward the target, disarming her, but I show great interest in what I am saying.
 My excitement about my words causes her to also feel excited about my words.
 She begins to find me intriguing.

+> (F) I DON’T IMPOSE UPON THE GROUP, I ENTICE THEM.
+They don’t feel pressured to commit to some long discussion or pushy sales pitch.
+There is no implied demand for a certain level of participation.
+They don’t have to defend themselves from some needy agenda.
+They feel safe to respond freely, without fear of provoking anger or encouraging neediness.

+> When I open a set, I don’t need to impress them, or win their approval, or prove myself to anyone.
+I just offer the tiniest bit of conversational value—just being friendly—and all I need is for someone to bite just enough so that I can toss them the next bit, and the next bit.

+> The best way is to open sets that are already in your proximity, so that you don’t have to approach them in the first place.

+> If you must approach a set in order to get close enough to open them, draw near to them at a 45-degree angle.
+Walk very slowly and comfortably, as though you are in your own world.
+Don’t walk straight toward them or come from directly behind them.
+Do all these things for the same reason that you would avoid spooking an animal.

+> As you walk along that curve and get closer to the group, you then “notice” them out of the corner of your eye, and then you “spontaneously” think to open them.
+That is when you turn your head naturally, and open them over your shoulder.

+> To disarm any suspicions, use false time constraints and body rocking.
+It is very disarming when you come across as carefree and unaffected.

+> Do not turn your body to face toward the group until they are turning toward you in the same way.
+If you appear eager, you could get blown out.
+Be aware of how the value differential is affected by your physical positioning.

+> Remember, if you do not add value, then you are just another guy who’s only here to get something.

+> The energy level of your personality should be calibrated to be high enough to stimulate the set, but without spooking them.
+The reason I say to calibrate energy levels is that it will spook the set if you come in too energetically.
+Anyone who has approached a thousand sets will already know this intuitively, so get a feel for it.

+> Don’t milk the opener— just take control of the conversation and practice stacking forward to your next piece of material.
+Better yet, vibe with them and practice getting into a fun, humorous mood, which is more important than using canned routines.
+Routines are only training wheels to get you started.

+> “Stack the openers and yes, if an opener doesn’t work, don’t finish it.
+Just cut yourself off and open with another one (stacking) just like a comedian does if a joke starts to stall the audience.
+He just drops it and moves on to another bit from scratch.
+You’ve got to be super ready for this.
+And, if you finally open the set, you can—but only if you want—go back and finish up open threads during the pickup.”

+> “There is no such thing as a second first impression,” I replied.
+“It’s a ‘one time at bat’ sort of thing.
+A girl will decide, based on the first five minutes of knowing you, whether or not she is interested.

+> Passion is not something that builds over weeks but instead ignites instantly.
+The best relationships come from beginning passionately.

+> “That is the plan.
+Train as if every girl is merely practice for the next one and you won’t get nervous to mess up, because nothing important is on the line.
+Once you start playing, it’s more fun.
+The first three approaches are always the hardest of the night.

+> “Sometimes it’s hard to view practicing pickup as fun!” exclaimed Adam.
+“Personally,” I said, “I think it’s a blast.
+If, after all the stress and fear, you aren’t having fun practicing pickup, you need to get yourself another hobby.

+> Go out alone.
+All the best Venusian artists do it.
+It’s fun to explore by yourself.
+Approach everyone.
+Become a social guy.
+Fake your smile.
+It will biofeedback and make you feel better.
+Crash and burn.
+Experiment!
+Open hotties with “So … who the hell are you?”
+Talk to strangers.
+Don’t try to make them like you.
+Instead, make them think you are from the future.

+> “Think of this as surfing,” I said.
+“It’s like you’re surfing people and every potential approach is the next wave.
+And you have to take them all on.
+Or think of it as a video game.”

+> “Well,” I said, “first of all, consider removing redundant sentences from your intro.
+How are you?
+Excuse me.
+How’s it going?
+How are you tonight?
+How are you today?
+Can I ask you a

+> “Starting the conversation by asking for directions is bad, because it will cause an uncomfortable transition when you change the thread to something more conversational.

+> Also, it’s not asking directions.
+Girls know that is a possible line.
+They are cautious and you haven’t disarmed them.
+The Elvis Script disarms the ‘he’s hitting on me’ emotion.”

+> Just look around sometime and notice that most guys hold their drinks up high—higher than heart level even.
+Those are the scared ones.
+I wonder if you can remember where you had your drink all this time.
+If it’s high up, it’s time to change, ‘cause you are conveying fear.
+Leave the drink at the bar!”

+> Smile 100 percent of the time.
+Smile at everyone!
+Eye contact to all in the group.
+Don’t wait for a smile back.
+Say hi.
+Pause and then use your opener.
+Don’t be a smart-ass.
+Don’t annoy.
+Be genuine.

+> “I can’t believe that so many people hit up against the bitch shield and they actually think she is really like that.
+They leave thinking, ‘Oh man, I’m glad I didn’t get her; she’s such a bitch.’
+Well, by giving you the attitude, she got rid of you, yes?
+This is a typical tactic of particularly beautiful women.
+They learned this through years of men hitting on them to the point of annoyance.
+So you have to be different and not hit on them.
+That is what negs are all about.

+> “‘Excuse me’ sucks.
+It just doesn’t work.
+I wish it would but we all know it doesn’t.
+She doesn’t care.
+‘Excuse me what?
+Fuck off.
+I’ve got better things to do than get hit on by some guy in a doorway, buddy.’
+Never use ‘excuse me’ as an opener.
+Ever.

+> Please don’t introduce yourself and give an excuse as to why you approached, as this shows a low self-esteem.
+Don’t give reasons.
+Just talk.
+The only reason you should have is ‘I’m entertaining myself.’
+Go in really fun.
+I mean point to things and say ‘Bam!
+Killed it!’
+Don’t try to pick her up.
+Instead merely convey an amazing personality and let her close you.

+> Are your friends approaching groups?
+If they aren’t doing group theory, they’re cutting themselves off at the knees.
+There are women in the bar who went out by themselves, but they are few and far between.
+Most hotties are found in groups, plain and simple.
+And if you don’t go indirect, you’ll creep out the friends and possibly alienate them.
+It is a group, after all.

+> “You have a choice from here.
+Bail out with a ‘Pleasure meeting you’ or wing it for the rest of the set, ‘cause by now you are in.
+As long as you don’t hit on them in this first minute or two of talk and you convey confidence, charisma, a good sense of humor, smile, are well-dressed and groomed, and humorously neg the beauty of the group, you are money!
+Be the man they want.
+Be fun.
+Be funny.
+Let them hit on you.
+Be a cool friend, not a slimy pickup artist.
+If by the end of this minute-to-two-minute opening act, if a girl is interested she will respond; if not, move on.
+You are out to get good at this, so practice.

+> “Now is the time to stop just watching.
+Get into a fun mood—which I know is hard for the very first girl, but you can fake it—and walk up to many girls, attractive or not, and say hi.
+Remember to smile when you approach.
+Then, and here is the best part, say any nonstereotypical opening line you would like, and then after whatever banter you began with, say, ‘Pleasure meeting you,’ and walk off with a smile and a skip to your walk.